My Sinus Story

 4. If you got close to the carpet, the mattress, the plants and flowers and there was no allergic reaction, then check the kind of foods you eat.
 There are some foods which can produce sinus pressure or other sinus symptoms

-5. Do not let sinus pressure build up untreated since it could lead to a sinus infection.
+5. Do not let sinus pressure build up and do nothing since it could lead to a sinus infection.
 In such cases a sinus pressure points procedure (acupressure) is very helpful to drain the sinuses.

 With some insights as to how to deal with allergic reactions to your household environment, you may be able to eliminate or significantly reduce their annoying impact.
 Whether it be nasal or sinus pressure or some other respiratory discomfort.